AleksandraPikulik/Grid-website/README.md

 # GRID-based website design

 ## General Information
 Website design for a sample corporate investment company.
 The site presents information about the company, its services and unique features.
-In addition, you will find several posts so that the customer can learn more about investing in the przemioty in question.
+In addition, several posts can be found to help customers learn more about investing in the items.

 ## Technologies
 Project is created with: